Bibek02/google_map/README.md

 ## Run
 _Below lists of run scripts with different tests data for each geolocation.
-If your geolocation from which you want to run the tests is missing, add it to the config files.
+If your geolocation from which you want to run the tests is missing, add it to the config files_

 |Location        | Run script                                |
 |----------------|-------------------------------------------|